ticket721/server/README.md

 # server
-Server to store contract data and events for ticket721## Status
+Server to store contract data and events for ticket721

 ## Status